Vigilance Security vs. CrowdStrike: Can the AI-Native Startup Displace the Incumbent?

 The Growth Comparison

 Comparing growth trajectories requires accounting for stage differences, but the directional signal is instructive.
-Vigilance Security is growing at 380% year-over-year at seed stage, with $2.8M ARR and 145% net revenue retention.
+Vigilance Security's revenue has roughly quadrupled year-over-year at seed stage, with ARR approaching $3M and strong net revenue retention.
 When CrowdStrike was at a comparable stage — roughly 2-3 years post-founding with its initial enterprise customers — its growth was rapid but its early traction metrics were not as advanced at the equivalent stage.
-Vigilance has 8 enterprise customers including Fortune 500 and DoD at seed; CrowdStrike's early customer base was narrower at the same point in its lifecycle.
+Vigilance has a handful of enterprise customers including Fortune 500 and DoD at seed; CrowdStrike's early customer base was narrower at the same point in its lifecycle.
 Today, CrowdStrike grows at approximately 30% year-over-year as a mature, $70B+ public company — strong for its scale, but the venture opportunity is in the exponential growth phase that Vigilance currently occupies.
 The trajectory is steeper, the initial traction is stronger, and the market tailwinds (AI-driven threats) are more powerful than what CrowdStrike encountered in its early years.

 The Investment Angle